googleapis/google-cloud-python/docs/pubsub-api.rst

 Manage subscriptions to topics
 ------------------------------

-Create a new "pull" subscription for a topic:
+Create a new pull subscription for a topic:

 .. doctest::